microsoft/microsoft-bonsai-api/Python/samples/quanser-qube/README.md

 # Quanser Qube - Servo2 with Project Bonsai

-For more information about the Qube click [here](https://www.quanser.com/products/qube-servo-2/)
+For more information about the Qube click see the [product page](https://www.quanser.com/products/qube-servo-2/).
+To learn more about this simulator, see this [whitepaper](https://arxiv.org/pdf/2001.02254.pdf).

 <img src="img/QUBE-Servo_2_angled_pendulum.jpg" alt="drawing" width="300"/>